bersavosh/XRB-LrLx_pub/README.md

 *[Bahramian et al. 2018](http://doi.org/10.5281/zenodo.1252035)* - Last update: Aug 3, 2022

 This is a database for radio and X-ray observation of X-ray binaries based on published data in the literature.
-There is also a simple python script to make the plot.
+It also includes a simple python script to visualize the data.

 ## Contents